peastman/statmech/source/thermodynamics.rst

 In everything that has come so far, we have considered only systems that were in equilibrium.
 We will now take a first step toward removing this restriction.

 Consider some physical system, and assume it is initially in equilibrium.
-We will now change the system in some way.
+We now change the system in some way.
 There are many types of changes we might make.
 Here are some examples.

 * We could directly add energy to the system, for example by shaking it or by placing it over a fire.